alfarih31/alfarih31.github.io/_includes/docs/resume.md

 Achievement/Tasks:

-- Directed the development of Pashouses website's using `React.js` with `Material UI` as the design framework
+- Directed the development of Pashouses's website & CMS using `React.js` with `Material UI` as the design framework

 ##### - Howel and Co Websites & CMS's ([howelandco.com](https://www.howelandco.com))